 Other acts that require education and training consistent with professional standards as prescribed by the board, by rules promulgated pursuant to chapter 1-26, and commensurate with the Registered Nurse's education, demonstrated competence, and experience.

-The Registered Nursing curriculum also integrates Chapter 20:48:04:01 of the South Dakota Legislature Legislative Research Council, which further delineates the basic role of the RN, stating:
+The Registered Nursing curriculum also integrates Chapter 20:48:04:01 and Chapter 20:48:04:01.03 of the South Dakota Legislature Legislative Research Council.